Sophie-Williams/GameBot_Fitz-Color/README.md

 ##### Things to take care of
-This basic of this project is pattern matching of specified co-ordinate so, it might need your attention.
+This basis of this project is pattern matching of predefine co-ordinate on the screen, it might need your attention.
 - All coordinates assume a screen resolution of 1280x1024.
 - Chrome maximized with the Bookmarks Toolbar enabled.
 - Task bar at the bottom